 When you publish good quality content on a topic, you raise your profile in the online space.
 Do it consistently and people acknowledge you as a subject matter expert.
 Create useful content around your industry and people will know that your products genuinely serve the purpose they were built for.
 Each helpful bit of information that you post online helps convince your customer that they are taking the right step in investing in your products or services.

 Don't just sell a vacuum cleaner, offer your customers a clean living environment, free of dust and unsavoury pathogens.
 Don't just sell herbal cosmetics, tell people how to take care of their skin and even better, talk about herbs and shrubs and surprise people with trivia from the world of botany!
-This kind of story-telling will go a long way in estabishing your brand, and save you money that you would have otherwise invested in short-term or periodic paid advertising campaigns.
-Moreover, people talk about the good work that you are doing so your content marketing investment goes further to reinforce your brand way beyond your initial target group.
+This kind of story-telling will go a long way in estabishing your marketplace brand, and save you money that you would have otherwise invested in short-term or periodic paid advertising campaigns.
+Moreover, people talk about the good work that you are doing so your content marketing investment goes further to reinforce your marketplace website way beyond your initial target group.

 This one directly follows from the 'Pull' benefit above.
 Anyone who runs a keyword search online and lands up on your content-rich web page is already half sold on your product line.
-You did not force them to visit your online store, they were already looking for a similar product when they started searching online.
+You did not force them to visit your online store or marketplace, they were already looking for a similar product when they started searching online.
 Once they land up on your site they find more content that helps them research your product or service.
 Content marketing is a great way to bring buying customers to your online store, rather than tire-kickers and window-shoppers.

 Most people will spend a lot of time researching a product before buying online.
 Does this jacket leak?
 Will those shoes fit me properly?
 Will that suitcase last me 6 business trips?
 People find this information all over the place and chances are they will buy from the store that provided the best information.
 Customers are constantly weighing in their options, and a healthy amount of content about your products (or even peripheral information about your industry) might help tip the scales in your favor.